Coupon System – Should you Build or Buy?

-- Start and Expiration
+- Start and expiration dates

 Predefined coupon activity windows help you run and maintain multiple campaigns across channels.
 They also give you the possibility to evoke urgency – your coupon campaign’s second most impactful factor.

-- Redemption Limits
+- Redemption limits

 Coupon redemption limits control the lifecycle of your coupon.
 By choosing one of three options (single redemption, X redemptions possible, unlimited redemptions), you can change the way customers interact with your coupons.